xpcmdshell/bn-chained-fixups/README.md

 # bn-chained-fixups
-This Binary Ninja plugin adds a command to apply the fixup information present in `LC_DYLD_CHAINED_FIXUPS` for M1 Kernel extensions.
+This Binary Ninja plugin adds a command to apply the fixup information present in `LC_DYLD_CHAINED_FIXUPS` for eligible ARM Mach-O files (such as M1 Kernel extensions).
 Information about where fixups were applied is available in the `Log` console.

 As of macOS 12/iOS 15, a new load command (`LC_DYLD_CHAINED_FIXUPS`) is used to store the linker data that dyld uses at process startup.
 For more information, there's a blog post by Emerge Tools [here](https://www.emergetools.com/blog/posts/iOS15LaunchTime) that explains it at a high level.